dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/01-upgrading-to-v1.6.md

 :::warning Prerelease

 dbt Core v1.6 is available as a release candidate.
-Final release planned for July 27.
+[Final release is planned for July 31.](https://github.com/dbt-labs/dbt-core/issues/7990)

+Test it out, and [let us know](https://github.com/dbt-labs/dbt-core/issues/new/choose) if you run into any issues!

 :::